fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

   recalculated.
 Due to this recalculation, excursions outside the specified maximum are possible during near resolution change boundaries.

 All the attributes are optional and are subjected to negotiation based on the SDP Offer/Answer rules described in {{sec-sdp_o_a}}

-{{sec-abnf}} provides formal Augmented Backus-Naur Form(ABNF) {{RFC5234}} grammar for each of the "rid-level" attributes defined in this section.
+{{sec-abnf}} provides formal Augmented Backus-Naur Form(ABNF) {{RFC5234}}
+grammar for each of the "rid-level" attributes defined in this section.

 # SDP Offer/Answer Procedures {#sec-sdp_o_a}

 This section describes the SDP Offer/Answer {{RFC3264}} procedures when using the 'rid' framework.

 ## Generating the Initial SDP Offer

 For each media description in the offer, the offerer MAY choose to include one or more "a=rid" lines to specify a configuration profile for the given set of RTP Payload Types.

-In order to construct a given "a=rid" line, the offerer must follow the below steps:
+In order to construct a given "a=rid" line, the offerer must follow the below
+steps:

 1. It MUST generate rid-identifier' unique with in a media description

 2. It MUST set the direction for the 'rid-identifier' to one of 'send' or 'recv'

 3. A listing of SDP format tokens (usually corresponding to RTP payload types) MUST be included to which the constraints expressed by the 'rid-level' attributes apply.
 The Payload Types chosen MUST either be defined as part of "a=rtpmap" or "a=fmtp" attributes.

 4. The Offerer then chooses the 'rid-level' attributes ({{sec-rid_level_attributes}}) to be applied for the SDP format tokens listed.

 5. If an 'a=fmtp' attribute is also used to provide media-format-specific parameters, then the 'rid-level' attributes will further constrain the equivalent 'fmtp' parameters for the given Payload Type for those streams associated with the 'rid'.

 ## Answerer processing the SDP Offer

 For each media description in the offer, and for each "a=rid" attribute in the media description, the receiver of the offer will perform the following steps:

 ### 'rid' unaware Answerer

 If the receiver doesn't support the 'rid' framework proposed in this specification, the entire "a=rid" line is ignored following the standard
 {{RFC3264}} Offer/Answer rules.
-Furthermore, if the offer lacked 'a=fmtp' attributes for the Payload Types included, the answerer MAY either reject the entire media description or prefer to apply default media format parameters, as appropriate for media encoding.

-> Open Issue: Does it make sense to allow offers to omit fmtp: for codecs that are insufficiently specified without it?
+If a given codec would require  'a=fmtp' line when used without "a-rid" then the offer still needs to include that even when using RID.

 ### 'rid' aware Answerer